Dark Chocolate Marzipan Pops

 These Dark Chocolate Marzipan Pops are so cute and festive - perfect for any celebration at all!
 They are just the right amount of fun and elegance to wow children and adults alike!
 So this recipe is a combination of my Marshmallow Pops combined with my Homemade Marzipan.
 On a side note I really love this stand for serving up all sorts of goodies by Amalfi Decor.

 I also like to make these around Easter along with my Heavenly Hot Cross Buns.

-Homemade marzipan is much easier than you may think to make however if you prefer, ready made marzipan can be used instead - just try to get a ensure you get a good quality one!
+Homemade marzipan is so easier than you may think to make however if you prefer, ready made marzipan can be used instead - just try to get a ensure you get a good quality one!
 If I had to choose a ready made one I would recommend Odense Marzipan.
 I used Plaistowe's Dark Chocolate for the coating and it maintained a lovely sheen when it dried.
 If you prefer, try this recipe with milk or white chocolate too and let me know how you go!